 - Before you can unselect the sources you no longer need, you need to load the project to action the unlinking.

-- After the project loads, select again view/add sources followed by Add/Remove.
+- Click OK to create the project and after it loads, select again view/add sources followed by Add/Remove.

 - You can now unselect the sources you no longer want to use.
-You can then remove the old sources by unticking directly on the source or using the source diagram.
+Remove them by unticking directly on the source.

 - Make sure that all sources you wish to include in your project are selected.